The Vinyasa: Is It Too Hard for Yogis?

 Of course, practicing poses “for reps” isn’t always practical in a yoga class setting.
 This is just one more reason to incorporate a separate strength practice from your asana practice!

-(Pssst… you can do exactly that with us in Strength for Yoga: Remote Group Training.
-And our monthly theme for February 2022 happens to be… push-ups!
-What great timing! 😀)
+(Pssst… you can do exactly that with us in our Strength for Yoga: Remote Group Training program. ;) )

 In addition to working on variations of chaturanga as shown above, we might also consider bringing other strength training exercises into our practice.
 These exercises can target our shoulder muscles even more thoroughly.

-Here are 4 of our favorite exercises with direct carryover to a push-up!
+Here are 4 of our favorite exercises with direct carryover to a push-up (and chaturanga)!

 forearm pec slides strength for yoga exercise